 - Ratings from Google Consumer Surveys, a market research platform which we use to collect data for certain domains and businesses.

 - Shopping reviews for your store domain, which include reviews from the various independent sources.

-The last source refers to third-party, independent review aggregators (like Shopper Approved) that are trusted by Google to provide feedback for clients.
+- 3rd party review aggregators (like Shopper Approved) that are trusted by Google to provide honest feedback for merchants

 To check out the reviews Google has for your company currently, go to https://www.google.com/shopping/seller?q=yourdomainnamehere.com and make sure to put in your domain name.
 This page will tell you what your Google star-rating is, the number of reviews you have had in the last 12 months, and where those reviews are coming from.

 If you want to check it out for yourself, here is Google’s page about Seller Ratings Extensions for ads.

 Because of these new challenges that retailers now face to display Google star-ratings on their ads, it’s important to know the most effective ways to get these ratings to display.
 Find tips here to get more ratings and reviews to show-up on your Google ads!